What is an RTD sensor

 Calculating the Sensor's Resistance

 The SMD 0805 platinum RTD is nearly linear over its operating range, but not perfectly—its resistance follows the Callendar–Van Dusen equation.
-For practical purposes, between −50 °C and +170 °C, the curve is close enough to linear that simple conversion works well.
-To read it with a device, we will use a voltage divider instead of a current source.
-This approach minimizes hardware requirements by simply adding a pull-up resistor in series with a stable supply voltage.
-The motor drive’s 5 V output can serve as that supply.
-The RTD voltage can then be measured through the motor drive’s analog input.
-As the RTD’s resistance increases with temperature, the voltage across it changes proportionally, enabling temperature calculation.
+For practical purposes between −50 °C and +170 °C, the curve is close enough to linear that simple conversion works well.
+To read it with a device, you typically use a voltage divider: connect the RTD in series with a known pull-up resistor to a stable supply voltage.
+The RTD voltage is then measured by the ADC.
+As the RTD’s resistance increases with temperature, the voltage across it changes proportionally, exploiting this effect for temperature calculation.

 Figure 1: Calculating the sensor resistance through analog Input measurement